Excellent! ROSHI has found 151 Home Loans that suit your criteria.

 Remember that you aren’t the only one bidding on properties.
 You can’t afford to blow your whole budget on your first offer.
 Aim a bit lower so that you will have enough to bid a bit higher.

-Your home loan will have some interest to pay back, typically somewhere around 4-5%.
+There will be some interest to pay back, typically somewhere around 4-5%.
 The interest varies based on how many years you choose to repay and the total cost of the loan.

 Home loan rates change quite often.
 This means we can’t name one specific bank.
 You need to carefully check each option as you search for the lowest interest rates.
 Check out above comparison dashboard to compare current rates.